TABLE OF CONTENTS

 2. Enter Your Business Information

-Here you’ll be asked to provide your page name.
+Here you’ll provide your Facebook business page name.
 You can use the name of your business to fill out this field.

-For the Category field, enter a keyword that closely fits the nature of your business.
+For the “Category” field, enter a keyword that closely fits the nature of your business.
 (Facebook will do its best to provide relevant suggestions.)
-Select the most appropriate option from the list.
+Then, select the most appropriate option from the list.

-Once both fields had been filled out, you will be asked to provide an address and a telephone number (optional).
+Once both fields have been completed, provide an address and a telephone number (optional).